Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 The State Department has urged US citizens to “DEPART NOW” from countries throughout the Middle East “due to serious safety risks,” however the limited number of flights poses a challenge for those trying to exit the region.

+Rubio asked Americans to register with the State Department so they can get updated information about evacuation opportunities.
+They can register with the Smart Traveler Enrollment Program at step.state.gov.

+“We need to know where you are… They have to register with us, because as these options begin to open up … we have to be able to call you, we have to be able to reach you,” Rubio said.

-A post on X from the State Department’s top official for consular affairs called on US citizens to depart “using available commercial travel” from Bahrain, Egypt, Iran, Iraq, Israel, the West Bank and Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the United Arab Emirates and Yemen.
+An earlier post on X from the State Department’s top official for consular affairs on Monday had called on US citizens to depart “using available commercial travel” from Bahrain, Egypt, Iran, Iraq, Israel, the West Bank and Gaza, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syria, the United Arab Emirates and Yemen.

-US citizens affected by the situation are also encouraged to enroll in the Smart Traveler Enrollment Program (STEP), which allows the State Department to contact US citizens in case of emergency.

 On Tuesday, Canada’s government posted a notice on X advising travelers to “leave the United Arab Emirates as soon as you can secure a flight option.
 The airspace is subject to intermittent, temporary and partial closures.”
 It has also advised Canadians to avoid all travel to Bahrain, Iraq, Israel, Palestinian territories, Kuwait, Lebanon, Qatar and the UAE and to avoid nonessential travel to Jordan, Oman and Saudi Arabia.